Spaces of harmonic maps of the projective plane to the four-dimensional sphere: Spaces of linearly full harmonic maps of degree less than 6

-\end{proof} This means that we have here the bubbling fenomenon, i.e. the ``bubble'' of area $4\pi$ is growing at the point $0$ whilst the metric on $\mathbb{R}P^{2}$ converges to canonical metric of area $6\pi$.
+This means that we have here the bubbling phenomenon, i.e. the ``bubble'' of area $4\pi$ is growing at the point $0$ whilst the metric on $\mathbb{R}P^{2}$ converges to canonical metric of area $6\pi$.
 The word ``bubble'' means $S^{2}$ with canonical metric.
-And actually, we observe that area preserved.
+And actually, we observe that the area is preserved.
+We see here that ``bubble'' appear right at the point $0$ where we defined the limit map by continuity\foreignlanguage{american}{ in }\prettyref{rem:6.5}\foreignlanguage{american}{.
+In fact, pairs of higher singularities can annihilate in any point (for example, we can just send $0$ to other point by the action of $PSU(2)$).
+This means that there are other copies of $AHHol_{3}^{LF}(\mathbb{C}P^{3})$ in the closure of $AHHol_{5}^{LF}(\mathbb{C}P^{3})$ in the space $P((\mathbb{C}[z]_{5})^{4})$ and they differ by the point where ``bubble'' appears, i.e. regular parts of conformal factors of induced metrics are the same but singular parts are different.}